Singapore Flyer

-Early history
+History

 The Singapore Flyer was first conceived in the early 2000s by Patrick MacMahon of Melchers Project Management, a subsidiary of German company Melchers.
 Formal planning commenced in 2002.
 A new company, Singapore Flyer Pte Ltd, was formed as the developer, with Melchers Project Management holding a 75% stake, and the remainder held by Orient & Pacific Management.

 The project was formally announced and endorsed on 27 June 2003 by the Singapore Tourism Board with the signing of a memorandum of understanding, formalising the understanding between the developer and tourism board with regard to the land-acquisition process.

 Under this agreement, the tourism board was to purchase the plot of land in Marina Centre from the Singapore Land Authority, and lease it to Singapore Flyer Pte Ltd for 30 years with an option to extend the lease by another 15 years.
 The land was to be rent-free during the construction phase of the project.
 In July 2003, Jones Lang LaSalle was appointed as the real estate advisor.
 Takenaka and Mitsubishi were selected as the main contractors, and Arup as the structural engineer.

+In April 2005, it was announced that the completion of the Flyer was delayed to the end of 2007, instead of the end of 2005, due to financing issues by the developer.
+In September, two German banks, Delbrueck Bethmann Maffei, the private banking arm of ABN Amro, and Bayerische Hypo- und Vereinsbank, funded $240 million resolving the financial issues faced by the developer.

+The groundbreaking ceremony was held on 27 September with Minister for National Development Mah Bow Tan as guest of honour.
+The spindle was fitted on 13 December 2006, and the outer rim was completed on 9 April 2007.
+Installation of the passenger capsules began on 3 August and was completed on 2 October.

 In August 2007, Florian Bollen, Singapore Flyer Pte Ltd chairman, raised his stake in the Singapore Flyer from 60% to 90% through acquisition of Melchers Project Management's 30% stake.
 The deal was done via AAA Equity Holdings, a private investment vehicle headed by Bollen.
 Orient & Pacific Management, which spearheaded the project development management, owns the remaining 10%.

-Construction

-The groundbreaking ceremony was held on 27 September 2005, with Mah Bow Tan, then Minister for National Development, as guest of honour.
-The spindle was fitted on 13 December 2006, and the outer rim was completed on 9 April 2007.
-Installation of the passenger capsules began on 3 August 2007 and was completed on 2 October 2007.

-Opening

 The Flyer opened in 2008.
-During Chinese New Year, corporate 'inaugural flights' were held from 11 to 13 February, and tickets for which sold out for S$8,888, an auspicious number in Eastern culture.
+During Chinese New Year, corporate 'inaugural flights' were held from 11 to 13 February, tickets for which sold out for S$8,888, an auspicious number in Eastern culture.
 The first public rides were on Valentine's Day, 14 February, the soft launch on 1 March, and the official opening on 15 April, at which Prime Minister Lee Hsien Loong was the guest of honour.

+In end May 2013, the Flyer was placed under receivership after failing to repay financial obligations to its financing banks.
+In July, Merlin Entertainments, operator of the London Eye was interested to acquire the Flyer but the ideas were abandoned by May 2014.